Is It You (Cassie song): Music video

-A music video for the song, directed by Jon M. Chu, was released on the Step Up 2: The Streets official MySpace page in early February 2008.
-In the visuals, set in the film's school dance studio, Ryan Leslie begins with an introduction on the piano.
+A music video for the song, directed by the film's director Jon M. Chu, was released on the Step Up 2: The Streets official MySpace page in early February 2008.
+In the visuals, set in the film's school dance studio, song producer Ryan Leslie begins with an introduction on the piano.
 Cassie, who plays the character Sophie Donovan in the movie, then begins singing while standing next to the piano.
 Clips from the film also appear throughout the video.

 It was later included as an outtake from Step Up 2: The Streets on its DVD release.
 Cassie talked about the scene not making the final cut of the film, "we tried to make it so it wasn't like Cassie the artist doing it and I think they took it out.
 And I'm kinda happy about that because it's hard to differentiate, especially when there are young kids watching it and they're gonna always think that's Cassie on the screen," concluding, "But I don't want it to always be like that, so I'd rather not take the part of being the singer on screen."
 After her first major film experience, she described music videos with it being "all about you, your personal style and your own attitude and personality" in comparison to a more "intimidating" environment of a movie set working with other actors, "just dialogue that's completely different and you're not really being yourself obviously."